uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/documentation/Operational Support.md

 ## Troubleshooting

-TODO:BEIS-203 document Troubleshooting

-### Initial investigations if the live site is down

-If the site is down, try `cf app dceas-user-site` and the logs commands above for initial investigation.
+In the event of a live issue, try these steps in order.

+1. Log in to CloudWatch and take a look at the dashboard.
+1. If a single instance is misbehaving (e.g. high response time), restart it: `cf restart-app-instance dceas-[user|admin]-site 0` where `0` is the instance number
+1. If the site is under heavy load (e.g. high CPU usage), provision more instances: `cf scale dceas-[user|admin]-site -i 3` where 3 is the new number of instances you want
+1. Look at the live application logs for any e.g. Java exceptions that might be the result of bugs in the code

 ### Known issue: "waiting for changelog lock"